 In terms of Ayurveda

 - Herbs to calm the mind and increase Ojas (physical and psychological immunity) like ashwagandha, brahmi, manduka parni, shankha pushpi, and jatamamsi and preparations like Chyavan Prash, Brahma Rasayana, Ashwagandha Lehyam.
 These can be taken daily like food supplments.

-In addition to go beyond our anxiety we must stop being fixated upon ourselves or looking for comfort and security externally.
+In addition to go beyond our anxiety we must stop being fixated upon our personal selves or looking for comfort and security externally.
 We should do service or karma yoga to help others.
 We should cultivate fearlessness.
 It is beneath your dignity as a center of eternal consciousness to be anxious about the transient world and let it dominate you.
 Affirm your inner strength and your higher awareness beyond body and mind!
 Then anxiety will not dare approach you.

 Dr. David Frawley